vicplusplus/cooldown-manager-sdPlugin/README.md

 4. **Setting up the WebSocket Server**:

    a.
-Navigate to the directory containing `main.py` inside the cloned repository: `<path to cloned repo>/cooldown-manager-sdPlugin/src/cdmanager/`
+Navigate to the directory containing `main.py` inside the cloned repository: `<your repo directory>/src/cdmanager/`

    b.
 Install required Python packages:
    ```bash